bmeabeed/fend/projects/evaluate-news-nlp/README.md

 First, you will need to go [here](https://www.meaningcloud.com/developer/login).
 Signing up will get you an API key.

 ### Step 2: Environment Variables
-Open .env in your folder and replace
+Open .env in your project and replace
 `MAPI_KEY=?`
 by your key